Uzair-423/MultiVariable-Logistic-Regression-Pytorch/README.md

 # MultiVariable-Logistic-Regression-Pytorch
-A simple PyTorch implementation of multivariable logistic regression on the health index dataset from kaggle
+A simple PyTorch implementation of multivariable logistic regression on the happiness index dataset from kaggle

 There are 6 input variables and 1 output variable, the model is trained for 20 epochs with a learning rate of 0.01.
 The training is performed on the 2018 dataset while the 2019 dataset is used for testing.
 The max MSE I got was between 2.0 and 3.0.